Level/leveldown/README.md

 3. Wait for Travis and AppVeyor builds to complete
 4. Download prebuilds into `./prebuilds`: `npm run download-prebuilds`
 5. Optionally verify loading a prebuild: `npm run test-prebuild`
-6. Optionally verify which files npm will include: `irish-pub`
+6. Optionally verify which files npm will include: `canadian-pub`
 7. Add changelog to the GitHub release
 8. Finally: `npm publish`